 Of all of Henry VIII’s six wives, the most beautiful was probably the nubile Catherine Howard.
 Henry called her his “rose without a thorn”.
-But she doesn’t appear to undersand how her behavior affected others and was easily manipulated by her family.
+But she doesn’t appear to understand how her behavior affected others and was easily manipulated by her family.
 Catherine managed to make a cuckold out of old Henry VIII and it did not end well for her.

 It was during her time with her step-grandmother that Catherine had encounters with two young men.
 Henry Manox was summoned to Lambeth to teach the young ladies virginal and lute.
 He was immediately smitten with Catherine and probably wanted to marry her.
 Witnesses say they were seen in embraces and kisses.
 Eventually Manox got a teaching job in another household and the affair tapered off.
 She also met one of the gentlemen retainers of the household, Francis Dereham.
 This affair was more serious than the Manox incident.
 Other women in the dormitory where they slept witnessed Dereham in Catherine’s bed, having carnal relations.
 Catherine and Francis may have agreed to marry each other before her step-grandmother put a stop to the relationship in 1539.

 By early 1541, it is believed that Catherine began a sexual relationship with Thomas Culpeper, a favorite courtier of Henry’s.
 She had become acquainted with Thomas while a lady-in-waiting for Queen Anne and may have considered marrying him before Henry took notice of her.
 In the summer of 1541, Henry and Catherine toured northern England.
-While on this tour, Catherine and Culpeper had secret assignations with the help of her lady-in-waiting, Jane Boleyn, the wife of Anne Boleyn’s brother, George.
+While on this tour, Catherine and Culpeper had secret assignations with the help of her lady-in-waiting, Jane Boleyn, the widow of Anne Boleyn’s brother, George.
 By the time the court returned to London, rumors of Catherine’s indiscretions prior to her marriage to the King were beginning to surface.
 Catherine’s alleged adultery with Culpeper eventually came to light also and the Archbishop of Canterbury, Thomas Cranmer, wrote a letter to Henry, telling him the truth about his Queen.

 Henry was devastated.
 He asked Cranmer to investigate.
 Dereham and Culpeper were most likely tortured in the Tower of London and confessed to adultery with the Queen.
 Cranmer found a love letter from Catherine to Culpeper so they had definitive proof of her adultery.
 Catherine was charged with treason and she was confined.
 She confessed to not being worthy of being the King’s wife but never to being unfaithful to the King.
 She also denied any pre-contract of marriage with Dereham and insisted he had raped her.

 The alleged pre-contract with Dereham allowed Archbishop Cranmer to annul her marriage to Henry and she was stripped of her title as Queen in November of 1541.
 Dereham and Culpeper were executed at Tyburn in December.
-She languished under arrest until Parliament passed a Bill of Attainder against her in February, 1542.
+Catherine languished under arrest until Parliament passed a Bill of Attainder against her in February, 1542.
 This legislation declared Catherine guilty without benefit of a trial.
 She was found guilty of treason for not revealing her sexual relationships prior to her marriage to Henry.

 The night before her execution, it is said Catherine practiced laying her head on the block.
 Although she was terrified and had to be helped up the scaffold, it is said she died with dignity.
 She was beheaded with one stroke on Tower Green at the Tower of London and buried in the chapel at St. Peter Ad Vincula.